Pastor Laurie’s Biography

 Laurie is a political science graduate of Elon University.
 She received her Master of Divinity Degree from Christian Theological Seminary and was awarded a Doctor of Ministry Degree from McCormick Theological Seminary in Chicago.
 She was privileged to study with Father Henri Nouwen when he was at Yale Divinity School.

-She and her husband Richard are the parents of one good daughter who is completing her second year of college and one very bad dog who is completing her tenth year of dog obedience school.
+She and her husband Richard are the parents of one good daughter who is completing her third year of college and one very bad dog who is completing her tenth year of dog obedience school.
 In her spare time, she enjoys films, basketball, hiking with her dog, and finding the perfect roller coaster.

 Pastor Megan’s Biography